DVD from Video

 BEWARE OF IMITATIONS

-Below are two images from a customer's 8mm film.
+Below are two images from a customer's 8mm home movies.
 The first scanned by DVD Infinity.
 The second by a company that tells its customers that it scans the footage the same as DVD Infinity.
 Both images have been taken from a final DVD that has been created by the respective companies.
 No alteration has been made to either image.

 There is a huge difference in the quality of cinema film transfers.
-Most "so called" professionals project the film using a projector or telecine onto a wall, mirror, screen, or directly to a video camera and then film it with a camcorder.
+Most "so called" professionals project the home movies using a projector or telecine onto a wall, mirror, screen, or directly to a video camera and then refilm it with a camcorder.
 This is an extremely low quality amateur way of transferring your precious memories.
 It will severely reduce the quality of your treasured film resulting in lost colour, contrast and detail.
 It normally introduces unnecessary flicker (unless colour and detail are further degraded) as well as introducing hot spots, where whites become overexposed and flare, and streaks and blur where the camera films a moving frame.
 Beware as many unscrupulous operators are starting to state they are scanning or transferring frame by frame when in fact they are just using a telecine projector to project and refilm it.Wherever you see the word telecine or camera or synchronising the film speed to the shutter speed of the CCD to eliminate film flicker, think lower quality.
-Also, be wary if the operator only offers to transfer 8mm film.
+Also, be wary if the operator only offers to transfer 8mm and 16mm film.
 They will not have the knowledge or experience to properly handle your precious films.
 If you're not sure, please contact us.

-Most operators using American equipment can only capture in NTSC standard (640 x 480 pixels) and then convert the images to PAL (720 x 576 pixels).
+Many operators using American equipment can only capture in NTSC standard (640 x 480 pixels) and then convert the images to PAL (720 x 576 pixels).
 This means that at best they capture to 640 x 480 pixels and then try and upsize to 720 x 576 pixels.
 Once you have lost 25% of the quality it is just not possible to get it back.

-The latest scam that we have seen is one man in the USA who claims to be high speed scanning 2 complete frames for each frame of video, when he is in fact using a miniDV video camera and filming.
+One scam that we have seen is one man in the USA who claims to be high speed scanning 2 complete frames for each frame of video, when he is in fact using a miniDV video camera and filming.
 Beware that you are not getting what you are paying for.
 By filming (not scanning) two complete frames of NTSC video for each frame of film, he will actually slow the film down so that it is unnaturally slow (NTSC normally has 29.97fps, film runs at 18 or 24 fps 18 x 2 or 24 x 2 does not give 29.97 fps).
 Furthermore, many use consumer grade DVD recorders rather than using professional DVD authoring equipment, resulting in further degradation.

 There is a guy in the UK who states "We have been converting cine films from all over the world 'frame by frame' since 1984".
 This is quite incredible as the technology that made it possible was not available until early this decade.
 He says elsewhere "By using only top of the range high end digital equipment to scan your films 'frame by frame'.
 Again, sadly, he is shooting with a digital camera.